 As you can see Zillow and RentRate came both came close to the actual rents of my properties, however I believe RentRange was much more accurate.
 Many of my properties have had the same tenants for years and I do not raise the rent on my good tenants unless my houses are really under rented.
 Rental properties 1,3,5,7 and 12 are definitely rented below current market value, which means the $18,000 I am receiving in gross rents is not market rent.
 If I were to raise rents to market levels I could be receiving at least $750 a month more in rent on my properties.

-If I had my properties all rented for current market rent I would be receiving form $18,750 to $19,250 in rent,which would mean RentRange was right on and Zillow would be low.
+If I had my properties all rented for current market rent I would be receiving from $18,750 to $19,250 in rent, which would mean RentRange was right on and Zillow would be low.
 If we are looking at market rents then RentRange is more accurate than Zillow, but that is not the only advantage of Rent Range.

 What does RentRange offer that Zillow does not?